How We Train at Vitruvian Fitness®

 The Lifting Begins

-This phase is all about learning—how to move, how to breathe, how to take care of your soft tissues, and how to speak “strength training.”
-You’ll get to know squats, hinges, presses, and pulls—and how to do them right
+This phase is all about learning how to move, how to breathe, how to take care of your soft tissues, and how to speak the language of strength training.
+You’ll get to know squats, hinges, presses, pulls, sets, reps, tempo, etc. and how to do them right

 Your job in this phase?